TheLakeMan/Hyperion/HYBRID_ROADMAP.md

 4. **Future-Proof Architecture** - Separating interface from implementation allows ongoing enhancement
 5. **Graceful Degradation** - No sudden loss of functionality when connectivity changes

-By implementing this roadmap, TinyAI will offer a unique combination of efficiency, privacy, and capability enhancement that stands apart from current AI frameworks that require either constant connectivity or accept significant capability limitations.
+By implementing this roadmap, Hyperion will offer a unique combination of efficiency, privacy, and capability enhancement that stands apart from current AI frameworks that require either constant connectivity or accept significant capability limitations.